PacketX/GRISM-XML/docs/chain.md

   <fid type="or">F1,F2</fid>
 ```
 ### next
 Defines going next if packet match/not match filter.
-It has a next tag &lt;fid&gt; and an end tag &lt;/next&gt;.
+It has a next tag &lt;next&gt; and an end tag &lt;/next&gt;.

 #### Attribute
 | Attribute | Description | Type | Default \(\* must have\) |